sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 </ol>

 The algorithm really isnt that hard, but when you look at the tree mid-algorithm, it can be really funky.
 Pointers just completely out of place, but still kind of beautiful in a way!
-This is another reminder not to edit the tree while running this algorithm!
+Oh yeah, another reminder to not edit the tree while running this algorithm!
 The tree is ***not*** in a safe, workable, state during these traversals!

-Now for pictures!
+### Analysis ###

+Amazing.

 ## Conclusion ##